HopkinsIDD/COVIDScenarioPipeline/README.md

 docker run -v ~/mysrcdir:/home/app/src -it hopkinsidd/covidscenariopipeline:dev
 ```

-Replace `mysrcdir` with where the code is mounted on your machine; it will
+replacing `mysrcdir` with the path where the code is mounted on your machine.
+This code will then
 be available in the `/home/app/src` directory inside the container.

 You'll be dropped to the bash prompt where you can run the Python or